ai-ku/Morse.jl/scripts/README.md

 ```

 ## Table 9: Ablation experiments
-Note: If you run some experiments in below for Table 5, you don't need to run hem again.
+Note: If you've already run some experiments in below for Table 5, you **don't need to run** them again.

 ```shell
     sh trmor2018_full.sh